wiggitywhitney/mcp-commit-story/blog-post-castle-unstable-ground.md

 The project seemed straightforward enough.
 I wanted to build a system that could automatically generate journal entries about my software development work by analyzing git commits and AI chat conversations.
 Instead of manually writing "I worked on authentication today," the system would understand what I actually accomplished, what challenges I faced, and what I learned.

 The architecture, as explained by my AI assistants, was elegant:
-- Git hooks would trigger the AI Agent when I committed code
+- Git hooks would trigger the Cursor AI Agent when I committed code
-- The AI Agent would analyze recent commits and chat history
+- The AI Agent would analyze recent commits, project context, and chat history
 - AI would generate rich, meaningful journal entries
 - Everything would happen automatically